KrzysztofWieckowski/SampleWorks/README.md

-# Learning software testing with Python and Selenium - exercises.
+# Learning software testing with Python and Selenium.
-I put my sample works here.
+**I put my sample works and exercises here.**

 ---